chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

 > 💡 You can also open in any editor of choice

-Add '#' characters to the start of the following lines, this will disable the services that we are not yet integrating with.
+Add '#' characters to the start of the following lines (in the above screenshot), this will disable the services that we are not yet integrating with.
 Be sure to save!

 We are going to use Maven to first build the Spring Boot artifact .jar file that will be needed by Docker.